keatingsc/axway-open-docs/content/en/docs/contribution_guidelines/faq4tws.md

 Read about an sample implementation of the docs-as-code approach in this UK GOV [article](https://technology.blog.gov.uk/2017/08/25/why-we-use-a-docs-as-code-approach-for-technical-documentation/#:~:text=Docs%20as%20code%20means%20applying,and%20a%20content%20management%20system.).

 {{% alert title="Note" %}}
 [Write the Docs](https://www.writethedocs.org/) is a global community of people who care about documentation.
 This community publishes many useful resources for TWs using or thinking of adopting the docs-as-code workflow.
-For example, this podcast provides some useful background on the docs-as-code approach. (https://podcast.writethedocs.org/2017/03/05/episode-4-continuous-integration-and-docs-like-code/)
+For example, this podcast provides some useful background on the docs-as-code approach.
+[Write the Docs Podcast](https://podcast.writethedocs.org/2017/03/05/episode-4-continuous-integration-and-docs-like-code/)
 {{% /alert %}}

 Learn more